Shop at the Farm Stand

 When is Portlandia FarmStandia?

 Portlandia FarmStandia runs every Tuesday, mid-April October from 11:30am-3pm.
-We also open the farm stand on occasion throughout the off season (November March).

 Where is the Farm Stand located?